 Anna only received Rs 25000/- from the Army as lump-sum payment for pension which he pooled in and jumped in to improve the village.
 There was one temple in the village Anna improved the temple and started living there.
 He vowed to remain unmarried and dedicate his life for the up liftment of the villagers.
 He motivated some young persons of the village and first undertook the task of watershed management for the village.
 Prior to the rainy season they made bunds so that water did not flow away.
 They planted trees, ensuring cleanliness in the village and organized classes in a make shift classroom at the temple.
 The village had almost 2500 acres of land out of which only few acres was cultivable.
 Through sustained efforts of Anna and his team, the water table started rising, land bank of cultivable land increased, children started learning, and people purchased few buffalos and cows.

-, motivating villagers to work on the rolling landscape of the area around his village.
+Today the Anna Hazare, s village displays a different story.
+All 2000 acres of land is being cultivated, village has 3000 cattle, all houses in the village are pucka and per capita income of villagers has gone up by many folds.
+There is one school which is of international standard.
+This school apart from taking students of the area also admits students who have been dropouts or failures.
+The School is being run like military schools and it produces very good results.
+All areas around 40 kms of Ralegan Sidhi have green cover, water table has come up and water is being conserved through water shed management techniques.
+He accomplished all this through “Sharam Daanâ€, motivating villagers to work on the rolling landscape of the area around his village.
 He developed a very innovative bunds and small reservoirs along the contours which were designed to hold almost every drop of whatever scanty rainfall the parched land received.
 Soon the subsoil water reserves reached a level sufficient to cater to the agricultural and drinking needs of the village even if it did not rain for two consecutive years.
 There is one institute come up in the village being supervised by Shri Anna Hazare which conducts classes for students and farmers from all over the globe.
 They come to learn techniques of rural development and watershed management.
 Today Anna has been asked by the Maharashtra Government to bring up 300 villages of the state on model village like Ralegan Sidhi.
 Shri Anna is on advisory in agriculture and rural development of five states and has got 45 awards to his credit out of which 30 are international awards.

-, a movement aimed at cleansing the society of the malaise of corruption in public life.
+Anna sahib spearheaded “Bharastachar Nirman Andolanâ€, a movement aimed at cleansing the society of the malaise of corruption in public life.
 Anna Hazare was the person who initiated the Right to Information act first time in Maharashtra.
 He had to agitate for a very long time to get this act through in Maharashtra against all the opposition from the politicians and beuaurecrats; thereafter heagitated to get it through at National level.
 He was the force behind getting Telgi Stamp scam unearthed and later investigated in which number of ministers had to resign and many Babu's were suspended.

 One fine day one contingent of police led by one inspector reported to him at his residence at Ralegan.
 Anna very politely asked inspector purpose of his visit.
 The inspector informed Anna that Chief Minister had detailed him with 20 Sepoys saying that Anna was under threat in view of his role in unearthing Telgi Scam.
 Anna very politely told the inspector that he had died long back while serving in Army during 1965 Indo Pak War and if anyone wants to pump some bullets into a dead body let them.
 He asked the inspector to go back and inform the CM that he needs no protection.